4 Building Your Online Presence

 Prepare and publish a short blog post of about 250 to 300 words focusing on what you hope to achieve with your online digital identity for learning.

 • Reflect on the outcomes of your footprint audit.
-Remember that your blog post is public, so only share what you are comfortable sharing with the world.
 You don’t need to be specific; for example, you can generalize: “I am satisfied with my digital footprint because …” or “I would like to improve my digital footprint for learning because …”

 • Reflect on professional versus private identities.
 Consider how you want to separate your “private” online identity from your professional or learning identity.
 If you already maintain an online presence (existing blog or social media accounts) think about how you will separate professional or learning posts from private and social life interactions online.
 For example, maintaining a separate course or learning blog is one way to achieve this distinction.
 Will you link your personal online identities (e.g., an existing X (formerly Twitter) username or Facebook account) with your learning blog?
 Will you link your professional online identity (e.g., published online biography or resume) with your learning blog?